 > Habitat & Distribution

 Ferrissia rivularis ranges throughout most of North America east of the Rockies, being found attached to rocks, cobbles and macrophytes in rivers, streams, and northern lakes (Basch 1963, Clarke 1981, Walther et al. 2010).
 Populations seem to become more widespread in cooler, well-oxygenated waters at more northern latitudes.
-The limpet is common in the Blue Ridge Ecoregion west through the Appalachians, Allegheny and Interior Plateaus of the Midwest, Kentucky and Tennessee, becoming less abundant across the Mississippi into The Great Plains.
+The limpet is common in mountainous ecoregions from the Blue Ridge west through the Appalachians, Allegheny and Interior Plateaus of the Midwest, Kentucky and Tennessee, becoming less abundant across the Mississippi into The Great Plains.
+Ferrissia rivularis populations are sparse in the Piedmont ecoregion of the eastern United States, and absent from the Coastal Plain.
 FWGNA incidence rank I-5.

 > Ecology & Life History